LukeFrostmourne/deep-dive-into-k8s/00-prerequisite/ipv6-deep-dive.md

 <aside>
-💡 I’m talking about stateful DHCPv6 here, there’s also stateless DHCPv6 which works together with SLACC.
+💡 I’m only talking about stateful DHCPv6 here, there’s also stateless DHCPv6 which works together with SLACC.

 </aside>